 In this counseling answer:

-“In the future, dear sister, please make sure that the next man you consider for marriage is one of honorable character and follows Islam.
-Not one who is weak and unstable succumbing to the demands of a family.”
+• Please make sure that the next man you consider for marriage is one of honorable character and follows Islam.

 As-Salamu ’Alaykum dear sister,